Lumieducation/H5P-Nodejs-library/README.md

 ### Handling AJAX Requests

 The H5P client (running in the browser) sends many AJAX requests to the server (this application).
-While this library provides you with everything required to process the requests in the backend, your implementation must serve the requests to these endpoints.
+While this library provides you with everything required to process the requests in the backend, your implementation must still serve the requests to these endpoints.
+There is an Express adapter that you can use out-of-the box for this purpose.
 Check out the [documentation on endpoints](docs/endpoints.md) for details.

 ### Serving static H5P core files for the client